 All Star: Elliana

 Sweet sixteen-month old Elliana’s parents were shocked when they found out what they thought was fluid in their daughter’s lungs from pneumonia turned out to be Stage 3 Neuroblastoma.
 The large, cancerous tumor was connected to too many vital organs to remove immediately with surgery.
-Within days of being diagnosed with, Elliana began chemotherapy treatment.
+Within days of being diagnosed with cancer, Elliana began chemotherapy treatment.

 After completing five rounds of chemotherapy and little to no change in her tumor, a high risk surgery was the only option.
 Remarkably, Elliana's doctors were able to remove 98% of the tumor with only a few pieces remaining attached to her spinal column.
 These two tumor pieces are being monitored closely, with routine scans, as it is hopeful that they will remain inactive, or dormant.